GMartin-Data/jm_project/README.md

 Same as previously, but for The Muse API.

 ### `utils.py`
-Sums up utility functions or constants used in the whole project, essentially to refactor the code and externalize specific purposes (like configuring the APIs and creating a client.)
+Sums up utility functions or constants used in the whole project, essentially to refactor the code and externalize specific purposes (like authenticating to the APIs and creating a client.)

 ### `adzuna_urls`
 Module devoted to forge/scraped URLs involved with Adzuna API, meaning: